jacobcantwell/read-analogue-gauges-with-machine-learning-on-aws/content/30_aws_iot/10_iot_core/_index.md

 Under *Subscriptions*, select *Subscribe to a topic*.

-Subscribe to the topic *guages/guage-alpha/status/pressure/psi*
+Subscribe to the topic *gauges/gauge-alpha/status/pressure/psi*

-In the guage page, change the pressure.
-You should see that the virtual guage can now publish to AWS IoT.
+In the gauge page, change the pressure.
+You should see that the virtual gauge can now publish to AWS IoT.

 ### Publish to a topic

 Under *Subscriptions*, select *Publish to a topic*.

-Set the topic to publish to *guages/guage-alpha/set/pressure/psi*
+Set the topic to publish to *gauges/gauge-alpha/set/pressure/psi*

-Set a number to send to the guage between 10 and 230.
+Set a number to send to the gauge between 10 and 230.

 Click the *Publish to topic* button.

-You should see that the pressure guage has changed to match the value that you sent.
+You should see that the pressure gauge has changed to match the value that you sent.